google/WebFundamentals/src/site/getting-started/multi-screen/index.markdown

 #### Alter the padding of elements and reduce the text size

-We have more space on a larger screen so we get to be a bit more flexible with how it is displayed.
+On the narrow viewport we normally have a lot less space to display content so the size and weight of the typography is often drastically reduced to fit the screen.

-We can alter the padding altered the padding so there is a little more space between the elements.
-We can also increase the readability of the content on a large screen by increase the font size and weight.
+With the larger viewport we need to consider that the user is more likely further away from the screen so to increase the readability of the content we can increase the size and weight of the typography and we can alter the padding to make distinct areas stand out more.

 {% include_code _code/fixingfirstbreakpoint.html padding css %}